Hajskaads/custom-range/README.md

 - isDragging: if the
 - Active bullet: Represents the bullet of the range being mouse-dragged
 - isDragging: Used for determining if the user is currently dragging a bullet in that moment.
-- loading: Used to show an skelleton while waiting for the API answer.
 - onTopBullet: Used to be sure that the last bullet moved remains on top of the toher one using a greater z-index.
 Used for preventing the inability of the user to drag the right bullet at the end of the line in case both are at the end and the one that needs to be moved to unlock the other one is at the bottom in the z-index scale.
-- error: text error to show if the API call fails

 ## Functionality.